yeti/manticore-iosviewfactory/README.md

 ###### Create your View-Controllers : Sub-class *MCSectionViewController* or *MCViewController*

-Here, we will create one section with two views.
-The section has to sub-class *MCSectionViewController* and the view has to sub-class *MCViewController*.
+We will create one section with two views.
+Section have to sub-class *MCSectionViewController* and views have to sub-class *MCViewController*.
 Create these classes with their .xib (nib) associated.

 ```objc
 // Section1VC.h